blamelesshq/terraform-provider-blameless/README.md

 :warning: The API supporting this provider is not released yet :warning:

-This provider allow use Terraform to handle Blameless resources.
+This provider allows the Terraform to handle Blameless resources.

 - [Documentation](https://registry.terraform.io/providers/blamelesshq/blameless/latest/docs)